-You can easily import this course for free directly from EdApp’s course library.
-And with their elearning authoring software and Canva integration features, you can even customize the entire course to provide a more engaging learning experience for your workers.
+Import this course for free directly from EdApp’s course library.
+And with their course creator tool, you can even customize the entire course to give a more engaging learning experience for your workers.

 Created by EdApp